iGEM-HUST-China/HUST-China-2025/wiki/results.md

 Our standard cloning workflow begins with genomic DNA isolated from *Yarrowia lipolytica*.
 Target genes are amplified by PCR, digested with NotI and ClaI, and ligated into the likewise-cut 7166 backbone using T4 DNA ligase.
 The ligation mixture is transformed into *E. coli*, selected on ampicillin plates, verified by colony PCR, and the positive clone is propagated for plasmid recover

-{% include figure.html image="https://static.igem.wiki/teams/5569/result/35.webp" caption="1" %}

-**PCR of POX2, the band is similar to the anticipated length 2139bp**
+{% include figure.html image="https://static.igem.wiki/teams/5569/result/35.webp" caption="**PCR of POX2, the band is similar to the anticipated length 2139bp**

-**PCR of POT1, the band is similar to the anticipated length 1281bp**

-**PCR of MFE2, the band is similar to the anticipated length 2807bp**
+**PCR of POT1, the band is similar to the anticipated length 1281bp** **PCR of MFE2, the band is similar to the anticipated length 2807bp**" %}